sudoblark/sudoblark.github-actions.library/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo contains a setup of re-usable GitHub Actions [workflows](https://docs.github.com/en/actions/sharing-automations/reusing-workflows).
+This repo contains a setup of re-usable GitHub composition [actions](https://docs.github.com/en/actions/sharing-automations/creating-actions/creating-a-composite-action).

-Specifically it is a library of semantically versioned](https://semver.org) components, intended to be used as off-the-shelf, standardised, building blocks for CI/CD processes involving GitHub Actions.
+Specifically it is a library of semantically versioned](https://semver.org) actions, intended to be used as off-the-shelf, standardised, building blocks for CI/CD processes involving GitHub Actions.

 It fulfills the same function that [sudoblark.azure-devops.library](https://github.com/sudoblark/sudoblark.azure-devops.library) does for Azure DevOps Pipelines.

+In the instance that several of these composite actions, when combined, fulfill a use-case this is either done via:

+- Direct instantation in a caller repo
+- As a re-usable workflow via [sudoblark.github-actions.workflows](https://github.com/sudoblark/sudoblark.github-actions.workflows)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>